 Reaching his destination would be arduous, as he would have to walk.
 With his furry companion lagging, they traversed by foot through the concrete jungle that was the city.
-Stomach rumbling, his tired body shivered from the brisk evening mist.
+Stomach rumbling, his tired body, shivered from the brisk evening mist.
 His pace became slower as he grabbed his grumbling midsection in an attempt to ease the pain.
-Hiking through the dark streets of the city, he heard a bell chime only a few seconds before a bicycle whizzed right by him, pushing him out of the way and down to the ground.
-The little terrier who was his company began yapping incessantly.
+As he hiked through the dark streets of the city, he heard a bell chime only a few seconds before a bicycle whizzed right by him, pushing him out of the way and down to the ground; a little terrier who was his company began yapping incessantly.
 Suddenly, the bicyclist slammed on the brakes and turned back toward him.
-He fumbled to gain a sure foot but panic set in as the rider got closer and at an increasingly fast rate of speed.
+He fumbled to gain a sure foot, but panic set in as the rider got closer and at an increasingly fast rate.
 As the psycho on the bike came towards him, the little dog turned tail and ran away as far as he could.
 Distracted by his little friend disappearing forever, he was not prepared for the sharp pain accompanied by the breaking of several bones in his left hand that had just occurred.
-He had been assaulted by the stranger on that bicycle.
+The stranger on that bicycle had assaulted him.

 White light was all he could see for several moments.
 When his vision finally returned, the crazy idiot on the bike had disappeared.
-The excruciating feeling in his hand had not, however.
-Screaming out, he burst into tears, staring at his maimed and bloody hand.
-Thinking to himself, he decided that the end absolutely had to be today; his lack of insurance and overall appearance would guarantee rejection at any local clinics.
-He started walking again, alone now and looked up ahead.
-He wasn’t too far from his final destination and soon it would all be over.
+The excruciating pain in his hand had not, however.
+Screaming out, he burst into tears, staring at his wounded and now bloody hand.
+Thinking to himself, he decided that the end had to be today; his lack of insurance and overall appearance would guarantee rejection at any local clinics.
+He began walking again, alone now and stumbling from starvation and shock.
+He looked up ahead and kept his mind on the task at hand.
+He wasn’t too far from his final destination, he thought, and soon it would all be over.

 Hobbling down the street, he clutched his intensely throbbing and broken hand, passing by a late-night convenience store.

-Dim light shone through dirty glass windows.
-A foul and powerful musty odor came over him as he made his way inside.
+A dim light shone through dirty glass windows.
+The homeless man turned towards the door, taking a long pause before opening it.
+A foul and powerful, musty odor, that smelled worse than him on a good day, wafted into his nostrils as he made his way inside.
 He wondered why he had even come in here.
 What was the point if he couldn’t afford anything?
 Maybe it was just to get out of the cold, he thought.
-The cashier eyed him closely as he made his way down the aisles.
-Everything looked delicious and it was all so inviting, as if it was calling his name.
+The cashier eyed him carefully as he made his way down the aisles.
+Everything looked delicious, and it was all so inviting as if it was calling his name.
 Deciding that he had nothing to lose, he slipped a bag of chips into his pants.

-Hiding behind a shelf and observing without a blink, the vagrant saw the gunman rush behind the counter, stepping over the dead cashier and the pool of blood oozing from his head.
-Magically, a crowbar appeared from the gunman's pants, which he used to pry open the register as if it were a treasure chest, hoarding all the money inside.
-He gave a quick glimpse behind his right shoulder, then grabbed the pack of Kools with the bullet hole in it.
-Just as quickly as the gunman had entered, he dashed through the door and faded into the shadows.
-Unbroken silence lingered as he began stuffing as much food he could ever ask for, (as well as a bottle of aspirin and a bottle of whiskey), into the pockets of his ragged clothing.
-Very faintly, he thought he heard that chime of the bicycle again, considering the irony as well as the possibility that the man who hurt him had also saved him.
-Only a few seconds had passed before he brushed the thought away.
-He left the store and began down the road in the opposite direction, back to his cardboard box.
+Hiding behind a shelf and observing without a blink, the beggar's eyes followed the gunman, witnessing him rush behind the counter, stepping over the dead cashier and the pool of blood oozing from his bullet wound in his head.
+Magically, a crowbar materialized from the gunman's pants, which he used to pry open the register as if it were a treasure chest, hoarding all the bills inside.
+He gave a quick glimpse behind his right shoulder, then grabbed the only pack of Kools that had a large bullet jammed in it.
+Just as quickly as the gunman had entered, he tore through the doorway and faded into the shadows.
+Unbroken silence lingered only for a moment before the tramp began stuffing as much food as he could, along with a bottle of potent aspirin and a fifth of whiskey, into the pockets of his ragged clothing.
+Very faintly, he thought he heard that chime of that bicycle again, then considered for a moment the irony as well as the possibility that the man who hurt him may have just saved him.
+Only a few seconds had passed before he brushed the thought away as he left the store and started down the street, now walking the opposite direction of the cliff and back to his spongy cardboard box.